Journalist | Poet

 Samira Sadeque is a New York-based Bangladeshi journalist and poet focusing on migration, the refugee crisis, gender, and mental health.
 She completed her M.S. in Journalism from Columbia Journalism School in 2017.

-Samira’s poetry has been featured at the New York City Poetry Festival 2018 (Short Lines reading series), National Book Month festival WWI Prose and Poetry Night, Thinking in Full Color, SOJOURN Poetry Reading, and SubDrift NYC among other platforms.
-She is the co-founder of Ampersand: Spoken Word Dhaka, and editor of Bangladeshi Identity Project.
+Samira’s poetry has been featured at the New York City Poetry Festival 2018 (Short Lines reading series), National Book Month festival WWI Prose and Poetry Night, Thinking in Full Color, SOJOURN Poetry Reading, SubDrift NYC, Ledbury Poetry Festival (UK) among other platforms.
+She is the co-founder of Ampersand: Spoken Word Dhaka.
+Her poem “Between Her Legs” was the winner of a nationwide spoken-word contest in Dhaka, Bangladesh.

 Samira graduated from Mahindra United World College, India in 2008 and from Grinnell College in 2012.
-She is a 2014 Institut für Auslandsbeziehungen (ifa) Fellow, a 2016 Panos South Asia Fellow, and a 2016 ICFJ Digital Media Fellow.
+She is a 2018 Poynter Institute Alum, a 2018 Maynard 200 Fellow, 2014 Institut für Auslandsbeziehungen (ifa) Fellow, a 2016 Panos South Asia Fellow, and a 2016 ICFJ Digital Media Fellow.

 All articles of blog posts, photography, poetry copyrighted to Samira Sadeque.
 Use without permission of the author is strictly prohibited.
 If you have any queries regarding publishing or re-publishing any of her work, please contact her here.